 The award is part of the DAISY Foundation's mission to recognize the extraordinary, compassionate care nurses provide patients and families every day.

-“We are proud to be among the healthcare organizations participating in The DAISY Award program,” said Karen Daniels, VP of Nursing.
-“Nurses are heroes every day and it’s important that our nurses know their work is highly valued.
-The DAISY Foundation provides a way for us to do that.”
+“We are proud to be among the healthcare organizations participating in The DAISY Award program,” said Will Mahone, president and CEO.
+“Nurses are heroes every day and it’s important that our nurses know their work is highly valued.”

 The care Patrick and his family received from nurses while he was ill inspired this means of thanking nurses for making a profound difference in the lives of their patients and patient families.